 An important part of being GDPR-compliant is ensuring that the data you have is adequately protected.
+When looking at this, you need to ensure GDPR and your backups are compatible.
 This either means ensuring it is kept behind locked doors or taken off-site.
 It is expected of any good business that backups are taken offsite, away from the building in which your equipment and data are held – normally your offices – in an encrypted format.

 Minimum good practice for business system data back-ups is that you take your data off-site, or at least away from the building that your servers or main equipment is located.
 This would allow you, in the event of a fire or other complete loss of your systems, to be able to restore your data to replacement hardware – and be back in business.